Inclusive Community Committee

 Staff

-(a) Address power dynamics, bias and workplace climate for staff within SESE*. (b) Enact equitable hiring practices and career-long mentoring and professional development opportunities. (c) Provide DEIJ training. (d) Create open spaces for honest conversations.
+(a) Address power dynamics, bias and workplace climate for staff within SESE*. (b) Enact equitable hiring practices and career-long mentoring and professional development opportunities. (c) Provide training on inclusive practices. (d) Create open spaces for honest conversations.

 Faculty